glasgowm148/ergonaut-handbook/Ergo/Contributing/Sigmanauts.md

 The following text is directly borrowed from the [**The Sigmanauts Programme**](https://ergoplatform.org/en/blog/the-sigmanauts-programme/) blog post (Dec.
 2021)-
 ## Program Goals and Intent

-The Sigmanauts Programme is ==designed to help people participate in, and take ownership of, Ergo==.
+The Sigmanauts Programme is designed to help people participate in, and take ownership of, Ergo.
 What can you bring to Ergo?
 What are your strengths and how can they be applied to the collective efforts of the community?
-If you are interested in becoming a contributing member of the Sigmanauts Program, there are ==three categories for you to consider==.
+If you are interested in becoming a contributing member of the Sigmanauts Program, there are three categories for you to consider.
 ### Sigmannauts are tasked with improving Ergo in THREE main areas:

 ### 1. GROWTH 📈